29th Screen Actors Guild Awards

-The 29th Annual Screen Actors Guild Awards, honoring the best achievements in film and television performances for the year 2022, were presented on February 26, 2023 at the Fairmont Century Plaza in Century City, California.
+The 29th Annual Screen Actors Guild Awards, honoring the best achievements in film and television performances for the year 2022, were presented on February 26, 2023, at the Fairmont Century Plaza in Century City, California.
 The ceremony streamed live on Netflix's YouTube channel, starting at 8:00 p.m.
 EST / 5:00 p.m.
 PST.
-The nominees were announced on January 11, 2023 by Ashley Park and Haley Lu Richardson via Instagram Live.
+The nominees were announced on January 11, 2023, by Ashley Park and Haley Lu Richardson via Instagram Live.

 In May 2022, it was confirmed that the ceremony would no longer air on TNT and TBS (the ceremony had aired on TNT since 1998 and had been also broadcast on TBS since 2006); a spokesperson insisted that finding a new home for the ceremony "is not unusual and has occurred several times over the history of the SAG Awards.
 This is no different".
 The day of the nominations announcement, it was confirmed that the ceremony would stream live on Netflix's YouTube channel.

 The Banshees of Inisherin and Everything Everywhere All at Once both received five nominations, tying the record for the most nominations in SAG Awards history with Shakespeare in Love (1998), Chicago (2002), and Doubt (2008).

-Everything Everywhere All at Once ultimately won the most awards of the ceremony with four wins, the most for any film in SAG Awards history, with Michelle Yeoh and Ke Huy Quan both becoming the first Asian actors to win in individual categories: Outstanding Performance by a Female Actor in a Leading Role and Outstanding Performance by a Male Actor in a Supporting Role, respectively.
+Everything Everywhere All at Once ultimately won the most awards of the ceremony with four wins, the most for any film in SAG Awards history, with Michelle Yeoh and Ke Huy Quan both becoming the first Asian actors to win for individual categories: Outstanding Performance by a Female Actor in a Leading Role and Outstanding Performance by a Male Actor in a Supporting Role, respectively.

 Sally Field was announced as the 2022 SAG Life Achievement Award recipient on January 17, 2023.